-After fulfilling a desire to serve in the military via an enlistment in the United States Marine Corps, Jack trained for and then worked as a helicopter Certified Flight Instructor (CFI) for three years, achieving the position of Part 141 Check Instructor and Mountain Flying Instructor, as well as receiving a Gold Seal on his CFI certificate.
+After fulfilling a desire to serve in the military via an enlistment in the United States Marine Corps to include deployment to Iraq during Operation Iraqi Freedom, Jack trained for and then worked as a helicopter Certified Flight Instructor (CFI) for three years, achieving the position of Part 141 Check Instructor and Mountain Flying Instructor, as well as receiving a Gold Seal on his CFI certificate.
 During his instructing career, he collaborated with two colleges in developing and managing their degree-seeking flight training programs, and worked directly for one college as Adjunct Faculty, teaching aviation core classes at the undergraduate level over multiple semesters.

 Jack then moved on to other types of commercial flying, including Electronic News Gathering (ENG) and Helicopter Air Ambulance* (HAA), and has commercially flown the following aircraft: Airbus H130B4, Bell 206L4, 206L1C30P, 206L3, 206B3, Robinson R44, and R22.
 He still teaches on the side, and now focuses on this blog and writing books to promote continuous learning so as to enhance safety in the helicopter-operating environment.